krakend/krakend-documentation/v2.5/telemetry/ocagent.md

   log_prefix:
   - "[SERVICE: Opencensus]"
 ---
+{{< note title="OpenCensus is no longer mantained" type="error" >}}
+KrakenD has traditionally offered its telemetry integration through this **OpenCensus** component, which has provided reliable service for over six years, but  now has transitioned to the more modern and robust [OpenTelemetry](/docs/telemetry/opentelemetry/) framework.

+As a result of a change in the industry, the OpenCensus integration is no longer mantained, we recommend you to migrate to [OpenTelemetry](/docs/telemetry/opentelemetry/).
+{{< /note >}}

 The `ocagent` exporter sends OpenCensus Stats and Traces to the OpenCensus Agent, instead of pushing data to backends’ exporters.